-The net asset value per share of each class and of each sub-fund shall be expressed in EURO and shall be determined by STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch in its role as Administrative Agent on behalf of the Management Company on each bank business day in Luxembourg by dividing the total value of the net assets of each class of shares of each sub-fund by the number of outstanding shares in the said class of shares in the said sub-fund.
+The net asset value per share of each class and of each sub-fund shall be expressed in EURO and shall be determined by STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch in its role as Administrative Agent on behalf of the Management Company on each Business Day by dividing the total value of the net assets of each class of shares of each sub-fund by the number of outstanding shares in the said class of shares in the said sub-fund.

-The assets and liabilities that cannot directly and exclusively be attributed to a specific sub-fund shall be allocated between all sub-funds proportionally to their respective net asset.
+The assets and liabilities that cannot directly and exclusively be attributed to a specific subfund shall be allocated between all sub-funds proportionally to their respective net asset.